ipieropan/SokobanPuzzle/README.md

 # SokobanPuzzle
-I have no idea how to start this, sokoban puzzle js, html & css
+I have no idea how to start this sokoban puzzle js, html & css